 - 2 tsp oil of choice for frying

-In a large pan or pot over medium heat, add in the oil.
-Sauté the onion and pepper for about 5 minutes, add the the garlic and sauté for an additional 2 minutes, stir occasionally
+- In a large pan or pot over medium heat, add in the oil.
+Sauté the onion and pepper for about 5 minutes, add the garlic and sauté for an additional 1-2 minutes, stirring occasionally.

-Now add all remaining ingredients, increase the heat and simmer for about 30 minutes or longer, stir occasionally
+- Now add all remaining ingredients, increase the heat and simmer for about 30 minutes or longer, stirring occasionally.
+Add more water or vegetable broth if the chili gets too thick.

 If you are using Pinterest, feel free to pin the following photo: